 Kathryn is an ARB registered architect with over 10 years of experience in the industry who has also spent time working on-site as a builder and craftsman.
 She holds BSc (Hons) & MArch degrees in Architecture from WSA (Cardiff University).
-She is currently qualifying as a certified Passivhaus designer.
+She has recently also qualified as a certified Passivhaus designer.

 Over the past eight years she has worked on a range of medium to large-scale public and private sector projects with Architype Ltd, including schools, community centres and co-housing developments.
 She is experienced at working with multi-stakeholder clients and at undertaking public consultations.
 Whilst at Architype, Kathryn was instrumental in the design and delivery of the Robert Fitzroy Academy project - a £10M refurbishment of a listed building complex, which won the AJ 2015 Retrofit Award